royhills/arp-scan/README.md

    - `AlwaysBreakAfterDefinitionReturnType: All`
    - `IndentCaseLabels: true`

-## Using github branches other than master

-Code on the `master` branch has been tested, so that is what the vast majority of people should use.
-If you use github branches from a pull request, please note that:

- - The code is experimental until it gets merged into `master` (but there's still pretty good checks so if it says `All checks have passed`/`This branch has no conflicts with the base branch` then you're fairly safe providing you've read the pull request comments).
- - I may rebase the branch to master if there are no other contributors (if it's my PR and no one else has contributed to it).
-That's what `royhills forced-pushed ...` means if you see it.

 # Notes for Package Maintainers

  - Please raise a github issue or create a pull request if you have any local patches that could be applicable upstream.